rhu003/cse15l-lab-reports/lab-report-5-week-10.md

 as the number of open and close parentheses between them do not match, within the outermost open parenthesis and outermost close parenthesis, there are 2 open parentheses and 1 close parenrthesis.
-The fix about my implementation would be to add 2 countera to count the number of open and close parentheses respectively, and have the toReturn add susbtrings only when counter1 matches counter2 with an if statement.
+The fix about my implementation would be to add 2 counters to count the number of open and close parentheses respectively, and have the toReturn add susbtrings only when counter1 matches counter2 with an if statement.